statpng/GWAS/plink_tutorial.md

 ## 5. Advanced operations:
-Plink also supports several advanced operations such as data imputation, LD-based pruning, and haplotype analysis.
+PLINK also supports several advanced operations such as data imputation, LD-based pruning, and haplotype analysis.
 Here are some examples:
   - ```plink --bfile <input> --pca --out <output>``` performs a principal component analysis (PCA) on the genetic data to identify population structure.
 - ```plink --file <filename> --geno <threshold> --impute``` imputes missing genotypes using the reference panel.